 Managing your blog during busy summer days can be both stressful and overwhelming.
-Kelli & Crystal came up with this topic based on their real life struggles.
+Kelli & Crystal came up with this topic based on their real life struggles and how she used delta 8 cbd products to help her with this, and learning if Is Delta 8 Legal in Idaho was the first step for this.
 Then, the question was asked on the Learn to Blog Facebook page.

 The summer’s biggest struggles are: time and content.